Kevin-ZhangClutchit/VE482_lab/l8/VE482 Lab 8 Report.md

   Virtual Memory

-- **Find the page table definition and search what fields each entry contain?
-What basic functions are used to handle virtual memory?**
+- **Find the page table definition and search what fields each entry contain? **

   Page table is defined in `servers/vm/pt.h`: